bearcatt/FCOS/README.md

 # High-resolution Networks for Fully Convolutional One-Stage Object Detection

 ## Introduction
 This project contains the code of HRNet-FCOS, i.e., using [High-resolution Networks (HRNets)](https://arxiv.org/pdf/1904.04514.pdf) as the backbones for the [Fully Convolutional One-Stage Object Detection](https://arxiv.org/abs/1904.01355) algorithm, which achieves much better detection results compared with the ResNet-FCOS counterparts while keeping a similar computation complexity.
+For more projects using HRNet, please go to our [website](https://github.com/HRNet).

 ## Quick start
 ### Installation